 “There’s a confidence that comes from age too,” she adds.
 “You start to know yourself and know what you can do and what you can’t do.
 At this point I just do it anyway and (people) can think whatever they want to think.”

-Perez de Tejada, who some believe is the oldest female MMA fighter in the world, is one of six subjects profiled in the documentary, which debuts on New Year’s Day on VisionTV (a ZoomerMedia property).
+Perez de Tejada, who some believe is the oldest female MMA fighter in the world, is one of six subjects profiled in the documentary, which debut on New Year’s Day on VisionTV (a ZoomerMedia property) and is now back for another two airings on April 1 and April 8.
 Others include a 60-year-old skateboarder, an 85-year-old male cabaret host who dresses as a woman, an 84-year-old tattoo enthusiast, a 58-year-old Canadian b-boy dancer and mentor and a 56-year-old British punk rocker.
 Each one of them defy societal expectations of their ages, but it’s not simply eccentricity for the sake of it.
 These are real people whose unique interests and spirit for reinvention mirror the triumphs and tragedies that led them to this point in their lives.

 “Life is progress.
 So you can go over an obstacle, you land back down and keep rolling,” Neal Unger, the 60-year-old skateboarder explains in the film.
 His passion for skateboarding saved him, as the lessons he learned about falling and getting back up helped him rebound from personal tragedies that at one time left him contemplating suicide.
 “If you’re learning and passionately moving to the next step,” he adds, “none of the rust or any of the stuff related to stagnation can occur.”